 Huge companies like drug companies, car manufacturers, food producers have millions of dollars to spend on defending lawsuits.
 For the plaintiffs, establishing liability can require product testing and analysis, and the testimony of expert witnesses.
 It is important to hire a product liability lawyer who has the financial resources to invest in your case and prepare it for trial.

-At William G. Kolodner P.A., we handle product liability claims involving design defects, manufacturing defects, and marketing defects.
+At WGK Personal Injury Lawyers, we handle product liability claims involving design defects, manufacturing defects, and marketing defects.
 These claim types are discussed below, in detail.

 Design Defect Claims